 The schools' governing bodies have undertaken an initial, informal consultation between 4th November 2019 and 13th December 2019 with their communities after forming a steering group consisting of Chairs, deputy Chairs and Headteachers from both schools.
 They have been supported by an independent consultant.
 Since September 2019, when the schools were first identified as being "in scope" for review by the local authority, they have met regularly.
 Both governing bodies agreed to consult in the Autumn Term 2019, and shared this information with parents and staff, as well as circulating a letter about the review to all parents.
-A consultation document, agreed with the local authority and the Roman Catholic diocese of Westminster, was circulated via email, paper versions and placed on the school websites.
-Open Information Sessions in the morning and evening were held at the Professional Development Centre in Bethnal Green on 11th December 2019.
-Following the decision of Cabinet to progress to statutory consultation, statutory notices were published in February 2020, as well as letters being sent to parents on 6th February 2020 to invite feedback on the statutory notice.
+A consultation document, agreed with the local authority and the Catholic diocese, was circulated via email, paper versions and placed on the school websites.
 The following meetings have been held: